warren-bank/node-request-cli/README.md

 "--method <value>"
     HTTP verb.
-Value must be one of: "GET","HEAD","POST","PUT","DELETE","CONNECT","OPTIONS","TRACE","PATCH"
+Value must be one of: "GET","HEAD","POST","PUT","DELETE","CONNECT","OPTIONS","TRACE","PATCH" The default is "GET", which changes to "POST" when "--post-data" or "--post-file" are defined.

 "--post-data <data>"
     Specifies a string to send as POST data.